Flexibly Regularized Mixture Models and Application to Image Segmentation: Numerical Experiments

-Applying the framework described in section~\ref{sec:seg-syn} requires few elaborations.
-First, the number of pixels (\ie~ the number of samples) is not same in the different layers, therefore we up-sample the posterior probability maps $\tau_{k}^{(h,t)}$ using nearest neighbor interpolation before the convolution with kernel $G^{(h)}$ when it is necessary.
-Second, the decreasing number of samples and the increasing dimension of features along the depth of the network often causes numerical issues, therefore we reduce the dimension at each layer using Principal Component Analysis (PCA) to capture $90\%$ of the variance.
-Third, the first layer of the deep network is a linear transform of the input image in contrast with all subsequent layers, therefore we add the features of the first layer to all subsequent layers (using average pooling when necessary).
-We run the algorithms with the following values of $\sigma^{(h)}$: 4.25, 4.25, 3.25, 3.25, 2.25, 2.25, 2.25, 2.25, 0.75, $\dots$, 0.75 for models~\ref{fig:graph-a} and~\ref{fig:graph-c} and 2.25, 2.25, 1.75, 1.75, 1.25, 1.25, 1.25, 1.25, 0.75, $\dots$, 0.75. for model~\ref{fig:graph-b}.
-Quantitative results are summarized in Figure~\ref{fig:qt-results}, using the number of components $K$ that gives the maximal score.
+Importantly, the modified update rules implement uncertainty-based integration: the local mean of each layer is weighted by the local variances of the other layers, such that a layer with higher uncertainty (large variance) will contribute relatively less to the update of the other layers.
+We adapted our implementation of the models to the structure of VGG features.
+First, the number of pixels (\ie{} the number of samples) is not same in the different layers, therefore we up-sampled the posterior probability maps $\tau_{k}^{(h,t)}$ using nearest neighbor interpolation before convolution with $G^{(h)}$ when it was necessary.
+Second, the decreasing number of samples and the increasing dimension of features along the depth of the network often caused numerical issues, therefore we reduced the dimension at each layer using Principal Component Analysis (PCA), including only the dimensions needed to capture $95\%$ of the variance.
+Third, the first layer of the deep network is a linear transform of the input image, in contrast with all subsequent layers, therefore we added the features of the first layer to all subsequent layers (using average pooling when necessary).